TomfromBerlin/zsh-cmd-time/README.md

 I created this fork because I wanted to have a display of the command execution time in my RPS1, but I do not want to use frameworks like antigen or powerlevel9k/p10k, although they are good and sophisticated frameworks for the Z shell.

-After a while I thought it would be nice to have a display of fractions of seconds for short commands and I startet to search for a ready-to-use solution.
-I did not found any, so I created my own based on the [zsh-command-time plugin](https://github.com/popstas/zsh-command-time).
+After a while I thought it would be nice to have a display of fractions of seconds for short commands, so I created my own based on the [zsh-command-time plugin](https://github.com/popstas/zsh-command-time).

 When I was 53 commits ahead of [zsh-command-time plugin](https://github.com/popstas/zsh-command-time), the code between the two branches differed greatly and it would break [zsh-command-time plugin](https://github.com/popstas/zsh-command-time) if it were merged with my code.
 In addition, his repository no longer seems to be maintained, so I decided to decouple this repository from its origin and create a standalone repository.
 Nevertheless, popstas deserves most of the credits, because without his code, zsh-cmd-time would not exist at all.